quberoot/Health/General/Diet/ReadMeDennisOpinion.md

   - Have you heard of the expensive tissue hypothesis?
   - What do you know about domestication of plants for food?
   - Why do certain foods have toxins in them, eg certain fish, cassava, potato etc.
-- Have you considered, what I call it the allergy/sensitivity spectrum.
+- Have you considered, what I call the allergy/sensitivity spectrum of foods.
 (Note: mainstream considers an allergy to be very different from a sensitivity, but here I have clubbed both together)

-My allergy/sensitivity spectrum, in the order of increasing sensitivity
+My allergy/sensitivity spectrum of foods, in the order of increasing sensitivity
 -------------------------------------------------------------------------
 - Red ruminant meat [least sensitivity]
 - Eggs